gabeweng/gabeweng.github.io/_posts/2020-07-28-checklist.md

 These fill-ins can be reused across multiple tests.
 The paper also suggests using WordNet to select only context-appropriate synonyms from ROBERTA.

-#### Built-in Fill-ins
+#### c.
+Built-in Fill-ins
 CheckList also provides out-of-box support for lexicons such as:

 - **NER**: common first/last names, cities and countries
 - **Protected Group Adjectives**: Nationalities, Religions, Gender, Sexuality

-#### Built-in Perturbations
+#### d.
+Built-in Perturbations
 CheckList also provides perturbation functions such as character swaps, contractions, name and location changes, and neutral word replacement.

 ## Conclusion
-Thus, CheckList proposes a general framework to perform a comprehensive and fine-grained evaluation of NLP models.
+Thus, CheckList provides a general framework to perform a comprehensive and fine-grained evaluation of NLP models.
 This can help us better understand the state of NLP models beyond the leaderboard.

 ## References
 - Marco Tulio Ribeiro et al., ["Beyond Accuracy: Behavioral Testing of NLP models with CheckList"](https://arxiv.org/abs/2005.04118)